VODF/vodf-docs/source/specification/level-1/index.rst

 the instrument pointing, provenance information, :term:`stable time intervals or instrumental good time intervals<SOI>`, systematics error or quality estimation of the :term:`IRF`.
 It also covers related information such as time-series tables of data quality, instrumental or atmospheric conditions.

-Level-1 data is assumed to be already *pre-processed* by the instrument that produces it.
+Level-1 data products are assumed to be already *pre-processed* by the instrument that produces them.
 The pre-processing must include all calibration and :term:`reconstruction` necessary to reduce the raw data of the instrument into a set of physical estimated parameters per detected particle.

-.. note:: VODF Level-1 is equivalent to *data level 3 (DL3)* defined by CTAO,
+.. tip:: VODF Level-1 is equivalent to *data level 3 (DL3)* defined by CTAO,
           also called "science-ready data".
 In CTAO, levels DL0-DL2 constitute the *raw* and *pre-processed* data levels that are out of scope for VODF.